abelson-lab/smMIP-tools/README.md

 ```
 -p, --panel.file.
 Path to smMIP design file.
 [MANDATORY]
 -c, --code, Path to smMIP tools source functions, smMIPs_Function.R file.
 If not supplied, it assume the code share the same folder as this code folder with this code (Annotate_smMIP_panel.R).
--o", --output.
+-o, --output.
 Path for the output annotated panel.
 If not supplied, the output will be saved within the folder that contain the smMIP design file.
 -t, --threads, default=1.
 Specify the number of threads to use for parallel processing.
 -g, --genome, default="GRCh37".
 Specify the genome assembly to be queried.
 For all the possible options please refer to the cellbaseR package documentation.
 -s, --species, default="hsapiens".
 Specify the species to be queried.
 For all the possible options please refer to the cellbaseR package documentation.